keithmburu/courses/2019-ai/midterm.md

 1. Write the skeleton of your paper first, or while your first experiments are running, so that you won't be stuck trying to write everything at the last second.
 2. Use a GPU machine.
 3. Work with someone else.
 4. Use graphs and/or diagrams to describe models and results.
+Check out the `seaborn` package.
 5. Use formulas where appropriate to make explicit what your models are doing.
 Use other research papers as a guide.
-6. Write in the present tense and try to make you sentences compact and readable.
+6. Write in the present tense and try to make you sentences concise and readable.
 You want to be clear.
 7. Use bold and italics where necessary for emphasis and clarity.
 8. Use subsections where appropriate.
 9. Define your terms.
 If you use an abbreviation, use parentheses before using it again.
 For example, "Generative adversarial networks (GANs) are used for..."
-10. Except where actually necessary, avoid modals like "would," "could," "can," etc.  Sometimes, they're useful, but often they're superfluous.
-11. Run your experiments multiple times to make sure that your results aren't a fluke.
+10. Run your experiments multiple times to make sure that your results aren't a fluke.
-12. Document your hyper parameters, preprocessing, etc., so that someone reading your paper can replicate your work.
+11. Document your hyper parameters, preprocessing, etc., so that someone reading your paper can replicate your work.
-13. If you find that you're running out of time, don't keep running far-fetched experiments; focus instead on the writing.
+12. If you find that you're running out of time, don't keep running far-fetched experiments; focus instead on the writing.
-14. This should be obvious, but if your dev set accuracy is still increasing, you're not finished training.
+13. This should be obvious, but if your dev set accuracy is still increasing, you're not finished training.
-15. Describe your dataset.
+14. Describe your dataset.
 In general, don't assume that the person reading your paper knows what you do.
-16. **Start early**.
+15. **Start early**.
 There will be no extensions.